Miguelzamora13/ptb-php/README.md

             But pay attention to the fact that the order of the methods in the class is very important.

-            With this, you no longer need to call functions like _nextStepOfConversation(...) and _endConversation().
+            With this, you no longer need to call functions like setConversationNextStep(...) and endConversation().
     */

     public function step1() { // FIRST STEP